 Respite Care: Designed to relieve the family Caregiver from the constant burden of caring for a chronically ill or disabled Veteran at home.
 Services can include in-home care, a short stay in an institutional setting or adult day health care.

 Caregiver Education and Training Programs: VA currently provides multiple training opportunities which include pre-discharge care instruction and specialized Caregiver programs in multiple severe traumas such as Traumatic Brain Injury (TBI), Spinal Cord Injury/Disorders, and Blind Rehabilitation.
-VA has a Caregiver assistance healthy living center on My HealtheVet, www.myhealth.va.gov, as well as Caregiver information on VA's main Webpage.
+VA has a Caregiver web site, www.caregiver.va.gov, which provides tools, resources, and information to Family Caregivers.

 Family Support Services: These support groups can be face-to-face or on the telephone.
 They include family counseling, spiritual and pastoral care, family leisure and recreational activities and temporary lodging in Fisher Houses.